Deep Dive

 1. Toccata Hard Fork (June 2026)

-Overview: The Toccata hard fork is Kaspa's most significant upcoming upgrade, with mainnet activation targeted for a window between June 5 and June 20, 2026 (CoinMarketCap).
-This non-backward-compatible upgrade will transform Kaspa into a programmable Layer 1.
-It introduces native covenant programming (Covenants++) via the SilverScript SDK and zero-knowledge (ZK) opcode infrastructure, enabling trustless scaling and complex transaction logic directly on the base layer.
+Overview: The Toccata hard fork is Kaspa's most significant near-term upgrade, with mainnet activation targeted for a window between June 5 and June 20, 2026 (CoinMarketCap).
+This non-backward-compatible protocol overhaul shifts Kaspa from a payments-focused chain to a programmable Layer 1.
+Key features include native covenant programming via the SilverScript compiler, zero-knowledge (ZK) verification opcodes, and the introduction of KRC-20 tokens as a base-layer feature.
+The code freeze was completed on April 15, 2026, and the final hardfork rehearsal on Testnet-10 is underway (CoinMarketCap).

 Conclusion